Kale

 Dill

-How it Helps: Dill attracts beneficial insects such as ladybugs and predatory wasps that prey on aphids, cabbage worms, and flea beetles.
-It also helps improve the health of surrounding plants by enhancing their growth.
+Dill attracts beneficial insects such as ladybugs and predatory wasps that feed on aphids, cabbage worms, and flea beetles.

 Chamomile

-How it Helps: Chamomile attracts beneficial insects like hoverflies and parasitic wasps that prey on aphids and other pests.
-It also has antifungal properties that can help protect kale from diseases such as downy mildew.
+Chamomile attracts hoverflies and parasitic wasps that prey on aphids and other pests.

 Thyme

-Tomatoes - Compete for nutrients and can attract pests that affect kale.
+Tomatoes compete with kale for nutrients and water and can attract pests that also feed on brassicas.